markasoftware/projectile/README.md

 #Projectile
 Do you have a lot of node.js projects you're working on, and want to run them all from one website, on the same domain and port, but don't want to use a proxy?
 Projectile is what you should use!
-It's an easy way to have multiple node.js http servers and run them on different paths (e.g. /my-chat-client or /hello), without having to use a
+It's an easy way to have multiple node.js http servers, each one in different files, and route requests to them when requests come to certain paths (e.g. /my-chat-client or /hello), without having to use a proxy, which allows for easier deployment stuff, and sometimes better performance
 #Installation
 Just a normal node.js package: